 Link Block

-The Link Block is a two-storey suite that was opened in 1988, and formed a major addition to the school.
-When completed, it bisected the original school quadrangle, creating two smaller areas: an east quad and a west quad.
+The Link Block is a two-storey suite that was officially opened in September 1988, forming a major addition to the school.
+When completed, it bisected the original 1926 school quadrangle, creating two smaller areas: an east quad and a west quad.
 Following the line of Boston's ancient Bar Ditch, it was designed by Keith Stevens, an alumnus who attended BGS from 1951-58.
 The floors are connected by two staircases situated at opposite ends of the block.

 Ground floor